NickMts/Energy-Efficient-OFDM-with-Intelligent-PAPR-aware-Adaptive-Modulation/README.md

 The algorithm and methodology are based on the following research paper:

-- N. A. Mitsiou, P. D. Diamantoulakis, P. G. Sarigiannidis, and G. K. Karagiannidis, "Energy Efficient OFDM With Intelligent PAPR-Aware Adaptive Modulation," IEEE Communications Letters, 2023.
+- N. A. Mitsiou, P. D. Diamantoulakis, P. G. Sarigiannidis and G. K. Karagiannidis, "Energy Efficient OFDM With Intelligent PAPR-Aware Adaptive Modulation," in IEEE Communications Letters, vol. 27, no. 12, pp. 3290-3294, Dec.
+2023, doi: 10.1109/LCOMM.2023.3324137.

----

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

----

-Feel free to modify the content based on your specific needs.
-Let me know if you need further adjustments!